Jordan1819/Light-Vs-Dark-Themes/README.md

   - Theme condition (light or dark)

 The **only variable** that changes between conditions is the theme.
-This allows us to measure how interface design influences reading comprehension and perceived usability.
+This allows us to measure how interface design influences reading comprehension and accuracy.

 ---